Smoothed Analysis of the Koml\'os Conjecture: Rademacher Noise: Introduction

 For standard gaussian matrices $M \in \mathbb{R}^{d \times n}$, the estimate $\DISC(M) = \Theta\left(2^{-n/d}\sqrt{n}\right)$ holds asymptotically almost surely (a.a.s. hereafter) for a wide range of values of $d$ and $n$; in particular $\DISC(M) = O(1)$ holds as soon as $n \geq C d \log d$, where $C > 0$ is an appropriate constant.
 The case $d = O(1)$ of the above equality was settled by Costello~\cite{Costello}.
 Meka, Rigollet, and Turner~\cite{MRT20} extended the result of Costello by allowing $\omega(1) = d =o(n)$.
 In fact, their result accommodates any (matrix entry) distribution whose density function $f$ is symmetric, has a fourth moment, and is square-integrable.
 The regime $d = \Theta(n)$ was studied in~\cite{ALS,APZ,CV14,PX}.

 Proceeding to discrete random matrices, given $d \geq n \geq t$, Ezra and Lovett~\cite{EL19} proved that $\DISC(M) = O\left(\sqrt{t \log t}\right)$ holds with probability at least $1 - \exp(-\Omega(t))$, whenever each column of $M$ is sampled independently and uniformly at random from all $0/1$-vectors containing precisely $t$ non-zero entries.
 They also proved that $\DISC(M) =O(1)$ holds a.a.s. provided that $d \geq t$ and $n \gg d^t$.
-For Bernoulli matrices\footnote{Each entry is an independent copy of $\mathrm{Ber}(p)$ for $p := p(n,d)$.} $M$, Altschuler and Niles-Weed~\cite{ANW22} proved that $\DISC(M) \leq 1$ holds a.a.s. for any $p:= p(n)$, whenever $n \geq C d \log d$, where $C>0$ is an absolute constant\footnote{Discrepancy of Poisson matrices is also studied in~\cite{ANW22}; Bernoulli matrices are also studied in~\cite{HR19,P18}.}; their result is tight in terms of the lower bound on $n$.
+For Bernoulli matrices\footnote{Each entry is an independent copy of $\mathrm{Ber}(p)$ for $p := p(n,d)$.} $M \in \mathbb{R}^{d \times n}$, Altschuler and Niles-Weed~\cite{ANW22} proved that $\DISC(M) \leq 1$ holds a.a.s. for any $p:= p(n)$, whenever $n \geq C d \log d$, where $C>0$ is an absolute constant\footnote{Discrepancy of Poisson matrices is also studied in~\cite{ANW22}; Bernoulli matrices are also studied in~\cite{HR19,P18}.}; their result is tight in terms of the lower bound on $n$.
+Moreover, their bound on the discrepancy is also best possible as any binary matrix that has a row with an odd number of 1's has discrepancy at least one.

 Given a {\em seed} matrix $M \in \mathbb{R}^{d \times n}$ as well as a distribution $\R_{d \times n}$, set over $\mathbb{R}^{d \times n}$, we refer to the (random) matrix $M+R$ with $R \sim \R_{d \times n}$ as a {\em random perturbation} of $M$.
 Following the aforementioned results pertaining to the discrepancy of truly random matrices, the study of the discrepancy of randomly perturbed ones is the next natural step.
 The study of the effect of random {\sl noise} is widespread in Mathematics and Computer Science.
 Spielman and Teng~\cite{ST09} coined the term {\sl smoothed analysis} to indicate the analysis of algorithms executed on randomly perturbed inputs.
 In high dimensional probability (see, e.g.,~\cite{Vershynin}), the study of randomly perturbed matrices dates back to the works of Tao and Vu~\cite{TV07,TV08,TV10}.
-In combinatorics, the study of randomly perturbed (hyper)graphs has witnessed a burst of activity in recent years; see, e.g.,~\cite{ADHLlarge,ADHLsmall,AHhamilton,AHK22a,AHK22b,AHTrees,AHP,AHP22,BTW17,BHKM18,BFKM04,BFM03,BHKMPP18,BMPP18,DRRS18,HZ18,KKS16,KKS17,KST,MM18}.
+In combinatorics, the study of randomly perturbed (hyper)graphs has witnessed a burst of activity in recent years; see, e.g.,~\cite{ADHLlarge,ADHLsmall,AHhamilton,AHK22b,AHK22a,AHTrees,AHS23,AHP,AHP22,BTW17,BHKM18,BFKM04,BFM03,BHKMPP18,BMPP18,DRRS18,HZ18,KKS16,KKS17,KST,MM18}.